Alexander Iolas: Career

+Personal life and legacy

 Iolas died from AIDS-related complications at New York Hospital on June 8, 1987.
 A memorial service was held on September 17, 1987, at the Archdiocesan Cathedral of the Holy Trinity, New York.

 Iolas's long-term partner, André Mourgues, said: "Iolas was someone completely positive, he loved everything, and he loved everyone, within reason, he was so positive in his love of life.
 But, above all else, his real religion was art."
 Following Iolas's death, Mourgues lived with the remainder of his collection in Paris.
 The Villa Iolas in Athens, a marble palace that Iolas had built and which he hoped would become a museum, was looted and fell into ruins after his death, the Greek government never acting upon his wishes.